Over 100 supply containers dropped to supply gangs in the region east of Valence.

 … That evening the rumour goes round that the German pilot has been taken prisoner.
 A bullet has gone through his left thigh.
 This isn’t the end of the German losses for yet another enemy plane has been hit and come down in Diois [Luc-en-Diois, just south of the Plateau?].

 In Bourg-de-Péage, Romans-sur-Isère, Jeanne Deval wrote in her diary how German aircraft had appeared over the mountains from about 09.00 (local time):

 … in groups of three or four, taking turns to go and refuel at their aerodrome.
 They drop their bombs on La Chappelle-en-Vercors, this hellish round lasting 12 hours.
 The machines come and go via the north west.
 Fifteen high explosive bombs cause … major damage, followed by thousands of incendiaries.
 The built-up area and surrounding countryside are literally showered with projectiles at the same time as the machine guns crackle at low altitude.
 And the population, hiding in the neighbouring forests, are powerless as they witness the annihilation of their village.

 At 16.00 the same day, in the space of 15 minutes, German planes dump a thousand incendiaries on the quiet town of Saint-Jean-en-Royans.

-Next day, 12 machines of Geschwader Bongart mounted “continuous patrols”, bombing guerillas in the Vassieux – La Chapelle area of Vercors, leading Capt.
+Next day, 12 machines of Geschwader Bongart mounted “continuous patrols”, strafing guerillas in the Vassieux – La Chapelle area of the Vercors Plateau, leading Capt.
 Houseman to write: “Air attacks continued.
 It was impossible to continue collecting the containers … during daylight.”
 His diary makes clear the continuing threat posed by German air power over the next ten days.

 In the Midi-Pyrénées region, two Do 217 of III./KG 100 flew another anti-guerilla operation that morning.